JoeyStanley/real/_posts/2019-05-04-simulating_werewolf.md

 There are lots of interesting things to notice here.
 First, for groups less than about 27 people---which is pretty much any in-person game you'd ever play---just a small number of werewolves are needed.
 Surprisingly, in a group of 10 people, if you have just one werewolf, that player's got a 50-50 shot at winning.
 Pretty impressive.
 That ratio of approximately 1 in 10 continues until about 27 people.
 At that point---for some reason unknown to me---it changes drastically and you need about 1 in 3 players to be werewolves for it to be an even game.

-So, let's say you've got a group of four peple (other than the narrator) that wants to play.
+So, let's say you've got a group of four people (other than the narrator) that wants to play.
 If just one person is a werewolf, it's a fair game.
 But, if *twenty-two* of your closest friends come to join, just *two* of them should be werewolves to keep the odds the same.
 But then, if another twelve people join, you'd need to make *eight* of them werewolves to keep the odds the same.
 What the heck??

 ## Add the Angel